-He is the recipient of several meritorious and superior honor awards and performance pay awards from USIA, the Department of Defense and the Department of State.
+Mr. Jordan is the recipient of several meritorious and superior honor awards and performance pay awards from USIA, the Department of Defense and the Department of State.
 He also received the Order of Merit from the Government of Portugal.
-He was chosen several times to organize press facilities for the White House Press Corps for overseas visits of U.S. presidents.
+He was frequently selected to organize press facilities for the White House Press Corps for overseas visits of U.S. presidents.
 Following retirement in 1992 he was called back by both USIA and the Department of State to conduct policy inspections of some 20 embassies worldwide.
-In 1994-95 he was a senior adviser to the US-Asia Institute and accompanied congressional staff delegations to China and Singapore.
-From 1995 to 2001 he worked for the Federal Emergency Management Agency handling the Spanish-speaking media on disasters around the country.
+From 1995 to 2001, he worked for the Federal Emergency Management Agency handling the Spanish-speaking media on disasters around the country.

-Joycelyn Su is Program Director at the US-Asia Institute.
-Prior to joining USAI, Joycelyn was a researcher with the Freeman Chair in China Studies at the Center for Strategic and International Studies (CSIS), a Washington-based bipartisan think tank.
-She also held various research and program management internships with the Shanghai University of Finance and Economics and New York University in Shanghai.
+Prior to joining USAI, she was a researcher with the Freeman Chair in China Studies at the Center for Strategic and International Studies (CSIS), a Washington-based bipartisan think tank.
+She has also held various other research and program management internships with institutions like the Shanghai University of Finance and Economics and New York University in Shanghai.